UCLA cruises past UNLV 71-54 for 3rd straight win - WHIZ News

 BIG PICTURE

 UNLV: The Rebels have a new coach, five newcomers and were picked to finish seventh in the Mountain West this season.
-Still, they took Kansas State and California to overtime before losing back-to-back games.
-Hardy is their leading returning scorer and Mbacke Diong is their top returning rebounder, with both picking up where they left off last season.
+Still, they took Kansas State and California to overtime before losing.
+Their latest defeat was their third in a row.
+“We wanted to play a powerful schedule,” Otzelberger said.
+“We wanted to be challenged.
+Now we get to go home and play in front of our fans.”

 UCLA: For the first time in three games, the Bruins led at halftime.
 They’ll need that kind of effort from the opening tip later this month when they travel to the Maui Invitational with a chance to face No. 5 Kansas.